All Episodes

 I want vetting in place.

-I want to understand I want a president that understands that we have a group of people that are at war with us.
+I want a president that understands that we have a group of people that are at war with us.

-Then at simultaneously, then all these millions and millions of Americans in poverty on food stamps out of the labor force that can't buy a home and have the American dream.
+Then, simultaneously, then all these millions and millions of Americans in poverty on food stamps out of the labor force that can't buy a home and have the American dream.

 I want to fix the economy so everyone not only gets a good job, but a career job that will make their lives better and more prosperous.

-They can play football in the street, you know, move aside when the cars come by and not have the fear that so many people in so many cities and communities have right now.
+And I want them to live in safe neighborhoods where their kids can play out, but they can go out in the backyards, they can play football in the street, you know, move aside when the cars come by, and not have the fear that so many people in so many cities and communities have right now.

-And that's what that's that's my goal.
+And that's my goal.

-It's not personality driven as much as it's driven by my knowledge that conservatism works.
+It's not personality-driven as much as it's driven by my knowledge that conservatism works.

-Eight years of radical Alinskyite, you know, leftism of Obama and Hillary didn't work.
+Eight years of radical, Alinskyite, you know, leftism of Obama and Hillary didn't work.

 It hurt us on the national security front and it hurt us on the economic front.